C2SM/spack-c2sm/docs/CodeDev.rst

 Here we assume the user has clone cosmo, is in the required branch/release and in the root folder of the cosmo repository.

-The recommanded method to build with spack is to use the devbuildcosmo command.
+The recommended method to build with spack is to use the devbuildcosmo command.
 This takes the cosmo specification as input and will automatically compile and install the local dycore with the correct configuration and then compile and install cosmo.
 Here is an example for gpu in double: